yangtianchangxiao/academic/content/authors/admin/_index.md

 - Visitors
 ---

-Xiao Cao is a student in University of electronic science and technology of China.
+Xiao Cao is a student in University of Electronic Science and Technology of China.
 Major in Mechanical Design, Nanufacture and Automation.
 He achieved a GPA of 3.76/4.
 During the period of undergraduate, he have participated in several robot competitions.
 His research interests include artificial intellignece and non-linear control.
 He has the ability to build neural networks and have practiced ART neural network and RBF in the model of predicting filter lifetime.
 Apart from that, he also took knowledge of fuzzy PID and optimized it using PSO and GA when being research assistant in realibility lab.
 Also, he has worked on design of chip and applied for two patents.